mobily-enterprises/jsonreststores/README.md

 JsonRestStores
 ==============

 JsonRestStores is a one-stop module that allows you to create fully functional, configurable Json REST stores using NodeJS.
 A store can be inherited from another store, and can define all sorts of hooks to configure how it behaves and what it does (including permissions).
+It even creates the right indexes for you.
 It's also very easy to create "nested" stores (`http://www.example.com/bookings/1234/users` for example).

 Database access is done using [simpledblayer](https://github.com/mercmobily/simpledblayer), which at the moment supports: